zeroday504/hostlookup/README.md

 # hostlookup
-Bash script that automates performing host lookups for domains and subdomains
+Bash script that automates performing host lookups for domains and subdomains.
+Returns domain/subdomain followed by IP addresses associated with it.